Explosion of the tank-trap in Warsaw

 The so-called explosion of the tank-trap on Kiliński Street in Warsaw occurred on 13 August 1944, during the Warsaw Uprising, at Kiliński Street in the Old Town.
-The blast was caused by a captured German special vehicle, the Borgward IV, which the insurgents had seized.
-More than 300 Polish insurgents and civilians, who had gathered to admire the captured vehicle, were killed in the explosion.
-In reality, the vehicle was not a "tank-trap" but a tracked demolition vehicle intended to destroy barricades on Podwale Street.
-The explosion was essentially a tragic accident.
+The blast was caused by a captured German special vehicle, a Borgward IV, which the insurgents had captured.
+More than 300 Polish insurgents and civilians, who had gathered to admire the trophy, were killed in the explosion.
+In reality, the vehicle was not a "tank-trap" (czołg pułapka) but a tracked demolition vehicle carrying half-ton of high explosives intended to destroy barricades on Podwale Street.
+The explosion was essentially an accident.
 However, some witnesses suggested that the Germans may have deliberately allowed the insurgents to bring the dangerous vehicle deeper into the Old Town.

 This event became known in Polish history as the "tank-trap explosion" and is considered one of the most tragic episodes of the defense of the Old Town.
 Since 1992, the anniversary of the explosion has been commemorated as the Day of Remembrance for the Old Town.